stefanprodan/gitops-istio/README.md

 Note that the Istio CRDs are extracted from the istio-init chart and placed inside the istio-system dir.
 You can update the CRDs by running the `./scripts/istio-init.sh` script.

+If you make changes to the Istio configuration and push those to git, Flux will upgrade the Helm release.
+It can take up to 3 minutes for Flux to sync and apply the changes or you can use `fluxctl sync` to trigger a git sync.

 ### Workloads bootstrap

 When Flux syncs the Git repository with your cluster, it creates the frontend deployment, HPA and a canary object.